Scientists explain the secret of radio waves that reach from space to Earth

 Scientists had difficulty discovering these three objects, until they relied on a complex algorithm on telescope images of the cluster, and revealed evidence of a supermassive black hole.

-Scientists explained that they are challenging existing theories about the origin and properties of these things, according to what was published by “The Conversation”, and found that radio waves are similar to a sound boom that is triggered by what is known as shock waves transmitted through plasma.
+Scientists explained that they are challenging existing theories regarding the origin and properties of these things, according to what was published by “The Conversation”, and found that radio waves are similar to a sound boom that is triggered by what is known as shock waves transmitted through plasma.

 Scientists are also continuing work to explore and decipher the complex physics behind these radio objects.